atlomak/norbot/README.md

 Norbot is an early version hobby project and leverages a language model (LLM) to assist in file organization.\
 Mistakes might happen.\
 Always review the suggested changes before applying them, and feel free to provide feedback to help improve future versions.
+*Note:* Norbot cannot delete your files.
+In the worst-case scenario, it might mindlessly blow them around but nothing will be lost!